pwolthausen/k8s-workshops/2-scheduling/readme.md

 ## Taints and Tolerations

 Taints and tolerations always work together.
 Taints apply to nodes and tolerations are configured in your pod spec.

+### Taints

 To get a better understanding of how this works, we'll start by creating new nodes (new node pool in GKE) and taint the nodes.
-NOTE If you are using GKE, you can taint the entire node pool during node pool creation You can apply a taint to a node manually using this command:
+**Note:** If you are using GKE, you can taint the entire node pool during node pool creation.
+You can apply a taint to a node manually using this command:

 >    kubectl taint nodes [node_name] [key]=[value]:[effect]

 The defined key and value can be anything you want to use, just make sure to keep note of it.
-The effect will normally be `NoSchedule`, make sure to review the `PreferredNoSchedule` and the `Execute` effects as well.
+The effect will normally be `NoSchedule`.
+Make sure to review the documentation to learn more about the `PreferredNoSchedule` and the `Execute` effects as well.

 You can view the taints on your nodes by describing the nodes themselves using: